fragaLY/blog/spring-boot-web_vs_spring-boot-web-native/SPRING-BOOT-WEB_VS_SPRING-BOOT-WEB-NATIVE.md

 Using native image provides key advantages, such as instant startup, instant peak performance, and reduced memory consumption.
 There are also some drawbacks and trade-offs that the GraalVM native project expect to improve on over time.
 Building a native image is a heavy process that is slower than a regular application.
 A native image has fewer runtime optimizations after warmup.
 Finally, it is less mature than the JVM with some different behaviors.
 The key differences between a regular JVM and this native image platform are:
-- A static analysis of your application from the main entry point is performed at build time.
-- The unused parts are removed at build time.
+A static analysis of your application from the main entry point is performed at build time; The unused parts are removed at build time;
-- Configuration is required for reflection, resources, and dynamic proxies.
-- Classpath is fixed at build time.
+Configuration is required for reflection, resources, and dynamic proxies; Classpath is fixed at build time;
-- No class lazy loading: everything shipped in the executables will be loaded in memory on startup.
-- Some code will run at build time.
+No class lazy loading: everything shipped in the executables will be loaded in memory on startup; Some code will run at build time;
-- There are some limitations around some aspects of Java applications that are not fully supported.
+There are some limitations around some aspects of Java applications that are not fully supported;
 The goal of this project is to incubate the support for Spring Native, an alternative to Spring JVM, and provide a native deployment option designed to be packaged in lightweight containers.
 In practice, the target is to support your Spring applications, almost unmodified, on this new platform.

 I will not dive deeper into AOT and GraalVM.
 This is out of the scope of this article.